Last Updated on

 That’s why we came up with this comprehensive buyer’s guide, to walk you through everything that you need to know to find the perfect scope for your pistol.

-If you’re looking for the perfect scope for your pistol, the first thing you need to decide is what you’re using it for.
+If you’re looking for the best handgun scope, the first thing you need to decide is what you’re using it for.
 There are tons of different scope options out there, and they all excel at different things.

 We break down a few of the most popular options and when you would want them on your pistol.